-The state has offers a gender neutral “x” option on drivers licenses, and gender markers on licenses can be changed by simply requesting to do so.
+The state offers a gender neutral “x” option on drivers licenses, and gender markers on licenses can be changed by simply requesting to do so.

 Government statements and actions

-Fayetteville had an antidiscrimination ordinance in force until January 2019, when the state Supreme Court ruled that it violates the state’s law prohibiting local laws that provide more protections to LGBT+ people than the state does.
+Fayetteville had an anti-discrimination ordinance in force until January 2019, when the state Supreme Court ruled that it violates the state’s law prohibiting local laws that provide more protections to LGBTQ+ people than the state does.
 That is, the city’s nondiscrimination law violated state law.
 No court has yet ruled on that state law’s constitutionality.

 Arkansas passed a Religious Freedom Restoration Act in 2015.
 It prohibits the government from levying a “substantial burden” on an individual’s freedom of religion, stipulating that such a “burden” must be a “compelling government interest” in the least restrictive manner possible.
 The state RFRA law mirrors the federal RFRA law, but Arkansas’s state Constitution does have additional language regarding religious liberty that the U.S. Constitution does not.

-In 2019, a bill was filed in the State Senate that would have allowed adoption agencies to discriminate against prospective LGBT+ parents on religious grounds.
+In 2019, a bill was filed in the State Senate that would have allowed adoption agencies to discriminate against prospective LGBTQ+ parents on religious grounds.
 It did not run in committee.
 In 2017, a bill was filed and then rejected in the state House of Representatives to allow individuals, institutions, providers, and payers of health care, would be able to refuse to be involved in any type of service to which they object to on a moral, ethical, or religious grounds, free from any type of liability, regardless of the effects on patients and employers.

-Former Arkansas governor Mike Huckabee claimed in spring 2019 that LGBT+ rights are the “greatest threat” to American morality.
+Former Arkansas governor Mike Huckabee claimed in spring 2019 that LGBTQ+ rights are the “greatest threat” to American morality.